ENJ1/aok/README.md

 Chrome OS will walk you through a new installation of Chrome OS.
 You will be required to create or login with a Google account.

-When setting up the refreshed Chrome OS, you may see an option:
+When setting up the refreshed Chrome OS, you may see the option:
 - *Enable Debugging Features* - This is not required, and doesn't work.
 Ignore it.

 ![shell](https://user-images.githubusercontent.com/11820866/70835504-2cba1c00-1db2-11ea-8fef-d82942d33e6a.png "Screen shows Chrome OS developer shell")